What’s that old saying? A lie, told often enough, becomes truth?

 We gun people are often guilty of a related thing.
 That would be passing along hearsay comments over and over, until they become assumed fact.

 Some of the things that I’ve heard a thousand times relate to gun sights.
-You know, observations like “Big Dot sights are too big to be useful”or “they’re not precise enough!”I got a bug up my butt to put some of these handgun sight misconceptions to the test so I could start to separate truth from hearsay.
+You know, observations like “Big Dot sights are too big to be useful”or “they’re not precise enough!”I got a bug up my butt to put some of these handgun sight myths to the test so I could start to separate truth from hearsay.

 Big Sights Aren’t Precise Enough